OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-06.md

 ## Mark 6:38

 He asked them, “How many loaves do you have?
-Go and see.”
+Go and find out.”
 When they found out, they said, “Five, and two fish.”

 ## Mark 6:39